 The two modalities address ~80% of common aesthetic concerns in patients 35–55:

-- Forehead lines → neuromodulator (relaxes frontalis)
+- Forehead lines → Botox (relaxes frontalis)

-- Frown lines → neuromodulator (relaxes corrugator)
+- Frown lines → Botox (relaxes corrugator)

 - Skin laxity / texture → HIFU 3 mm and 1.5 mm